benjaminsanborn/SQL-Style-Guide/README.md

 SQL Style Guide  - v.0.1
 =========================

-This guide is intended to provide best-practices for SQL in use in Play! frameworks, but can be generally applied.
+This guide is intended to provide best-practices for SQL.

 # DDL (Data Definition Language)

 DDL style and convention is the single most important factor in creating a schema that people understand and don't hate you for.
 Properly documenting your style and convention is the second most important thing you can do.
 If you are building a schema from scratch, this guide is not for you.
 I would recommend picking up [Database Design for Mere Mortals](http://www.amazon.com/Database-Design-Mere-Mortals-Relational/dp/0201752840).
+More info under [Further Reading](#Further Reading).

 If you're working with an existing schema, understanding both the original spirit of the schema and the best-practices outlined below is essential.
 The below style conventions need to be balanced with the existing schema to minimize confusion.